JonathanSecondGithub/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 8. The application server interprets the request and forms a query depending on the requested data by the user and sends this to the database.
 9. The database then sends a response of the requested information
 10. The application server then formulates a HTML version of the request that can be viewed by the browser.
-11. This is sent as a HTTP response to the web server which then serves the web page back to the server.
+11. This is sent as a HTTP response to the web server which then serves the web page back to the user.

 `ISSUES WITH THE CURRENT INFRASTRUCTURE`

 1. The current system has multiple single points of failure (SPOF)for example having only one server means that when the server fails the whole system fails.
 2. Lack of a load balancer in the current infrastructure also means that control of traffic to the server is very inefficient.
 3. Also during repair due to lack of redundancy, the whole system has to be shut down until the repair is complete.